obiba/cran/web/index.md

 * [ds.seq](dsBaseClient/ds.seq.html) Generates a sequence in the server-side
 * [ds.setDefaultOpals](dsBaseClient/ds.setDefaultOpals.html) ds.setDefaultOpals creates a default set of Opal objects called 'default.opals'
 * [ds.setSeed](dsBaseClient/ds.setSeed.html) Server-side random number generation
+* [ds.skewness](dsBaseClient/ds.skewness.html) Calculates the skewness of a server-side numeric variable
+* [ds.sqrt](dsBaseClient/ds.sqrt.html) Computes the square root values of a variable
 * [ds.subset](dsBaseClient/ds.subset.html) Generates a valid subset of a table or a vector
 * [ds.subsetByClass](dsBaseClient/ds.subsetByClass.html) Generates valid subset(s) of a data frame or a factor
 * [ds.summary](dsBaseClient/ds.summary.html) Generates the summary of a server-side object